 As a pianist, Clarisse needed photographs of herself with a piano, but only had professional headshots.
 We arranged a photoshoot where I photographed her with a grand piano.

 As I was designing and building concurrently, design was often informed by technical considerations and limitations.
-I’d be able to explore more alternatives with more experience in front end development.
-Platforms such as WordPress were an early, unexplored consideration, as are Framer and Bubble.
+Platforms such as WordPress.org were an early consideration, and one which I’d love to explore in the future.
 As a key consideration was that Clarisse would be able to update her site easily, the current solution seems to strike the sweet spot betweeen convenience and price.